dimerapp/dimer-vue/README.md

 ```

 ### Hiding search results
 The search results and active is cleared whenever the user clicks the `escape` key.
-However, you can override the `@onEscape` listener to define your custom behaviour.
+However, you can override the `@onEscape` listener to define your custom behavior.

 ```vue
 <dimer-search :model="model" @onEscape="customHandler">
 </dimer-search>
 ```

-Also, if you want to hide results `onBlur` or any other action, simply clear the model properties.
+Also, if you want to hide results `onBlur` or any other action, clear the model properties.

 ```js
 this.model.query = ''